nrfconnect/sdk-nrf/doc/nrf/ug_nrf91.rst

    Overview of nRF91 application architecture

-The figure illustrates the conceptual layout when targeting an nRF9160 Cortex-M33 application MCU with TrustZone.
+The figure above illustrates the conceptual layout when targeting an nRF9160 Cortex-M33 application MCU with TrustZone.

 Supported boards
 ================